List of Forms under Companies Act, 2013

 The CHG-1 form is used when a company creates or modifies a charge on its assets, such as mortgages or other secured loans.
 It is required to inform the RoC about the creation or alteration of any charge over the company’s assets.

 This form is filed on the MCA portal, and company directors are responsible for ensuring it is completed.
-Failure to file the CHG-1 form can result in penalties that range from Rs.
+Failure to file the CHG-1 form can result in penalties ranging from Rs.
 1 lakh to Rs.
-10 lakh for the company and Rs.
+10 lakh for the company and from Rs.
 25,000 to Rs.
-1 lakh for the officers of the company.
+1 lakh for the company’s officers.

 E. Corporate Restructuring Forms